PIH/hivmigration/README.md

      - Use [ansible deployment playbook](https://bitbucket.org/partnersinhealth/deployment/src/master/playbooks/roles/hiv-migration/)
    - Pentaho Spoon:
      - Set HIV_MIGRATION_HOME in ~/.kettle/kettle.properties.
 The other variables will be set automatically.
-     - Add Oracle and MySQL connectors (jar files) into Pentaho `data-integration/lib/` directory
+     - Add Oracle and MySQL connectors (jar files) into Pentaho `lib/` directory
-         - Both jars (ojdbc6.jar and mysql-connector-java-5.1.28.jar) can be found in the lib directory of this project
+         - `org.gjt.mm.mysql.Driver` from [MySQL Connector/J 5.1.49](https://mvnrepository.com/artifact/mysql/mysql-connector-java/5.1.49)
+         - No idea about the Oracle one